-In my entrepreneurial coaching sessions, even with brand new clients, it quickly becomes clear that we are not going deal just with business issues, we are going to deal with.
+In my entrepreneurial coaching sessions, even with brand new clients, it quickly becomes clear that we are not going deal just with business issues, we are going to deal with life issues.
 As women entrepreneurs, we view our businesses as organic extensions of our lives.
 In part because of the work-life merger, we weave these dual aspects of our lives together like peanut butter and jelly.
 They are separate, yet interdependent, whole parts.

 As we prepare for the future of business, it is critical that we have a single solid mission statement — one that embraces both business and life.
 This post shares a high level overview of how you can craft your own life-business mission statement.
 In a minute, I will also share a limited time opportunity to work with me one-on-one to do this.
 But first, here's my mission statement:

 To empower and encourage women to maximize their potential through small business ownership.

 This statement first encompasses my approach to life, and secondarily, my approach to business.
 My business changes constantly depending on many factors.
 The economy, technology, consumer preferences, etc., require that I reinvent my business from time to time.
 Having a mission statement that is bigger than my business helps me to remain consistent and focused despite external personal and professional pressures.